syl-discard/.github/profile/README.md

   message-messagedb:
 ```

-You can then run `docker compose build --rm && docker compose up`.
+You can then run `docker compose build && docker compose up`.